rpingx/chrome-new-tab-setting/README.md

 3. Enable Developer Mode by toggling the switch in the top right corner.

 4. Click on the "Load unpacked" button and select the directory where you cloned or downloaded the repository.

-## Usage

-1. Click on the extension icon in the browser toolbar to open the options page.
-2. Enter your custom URL and click "Save" or press Enter.
-3. Open a new tab to see your custom URL.

 ## Updating the Extension